sh4rkden/sharkfin/README.md

 A shark-y bootstrapper which offers new features for casuals and professionals to modify their Roblox experience!

 > [!WARNING]
 > sharkfin is in it's early stages of development.
 No compiled builds will be released until the code is production-ready.
+If you want to join beta testing that will be done soon, [Join the sharkfin Discord](https://discord.gg/mKZhdNbens)!

 # Prerequisites
 - [Microsoft Edge WebView2](https://developer.microsoft.com/en-us/microsoft-edge/webview2?form=MA13LH#download)